spelunky-fyi/s2-data/README.md

 > :warning: This currently only works on version 1.14+ of Spelunky 2

 Once installed you should have two binaries related to modding. `s2-asset-extract` and `s2-asset-pack`.

-if `C:\Users\$USER\AppData\Local\Programs\Python\Python$VERSION\Scripts` is on your path then you can use `s2-asset-extract` and `s2-asset-pack` directly, otherwise you need to specify the fully qualified path.
-I will use the short names in the rest of this document.
-If you'd like to learn more about adding python and installed scripts to your path you can learn more here: https://datatofish.com/add-python-to-windows-path/
+You can then use the following sections for instructions on extracting, modifying, and repacking the assets.

 ### Extraction